-We were at the Arrábida shopping mall here in the Canidelo hood, about to buy a printer/copier so that we could print out and copy everything when, my phone rang.
+We were at the Arrábida shopping mall here in the Canidelo hood, about to buy a printer/copier so that we could print out and copy everything when my phone rang.
 It was Bongers calling to say that our shipment would be delivered next week on Tuesday or Wednesday.
-I replied that I was working on getting the requisite forms but that it probably wouldn’t happen that fast.
-(San Francisco Portuguese consulate, enough said!)
-He said, that’s ok, never mind the forms, we can get it through customs for you for 124 Euros without any forms.
+I replied that I was working on getting the requisite forms but, it probably wouldn’t happen that fast.
+(San Francisco Portuguese consulate, enough said.)
+He said, that’s ok never mind the forms, we can get it through customs for you for 124 Euros without any forms.
 At first, I didn’t believe him.
 It was a good thing that there was a place to sit down, so I did.
-Really?! …says I. And then I thought, why ever didn’t you tell me that this was an option in the first place?!
+Really?
+Says I. And then I thought, why ever didn’t you tell me that this was an option in the first place?
 I said, done.
 Where do I wire the money?

 It would have cost $200 to Fedex the forms to and from the consulate plus their fee so, 124 euros sounded like a screaming deal at this point.
 Our man at Bongers said that he would let me know what day delivery would be by the end of the week.
 I said, you are awesome and rang off.
 Hal-le-freakin-lu-jah!
 One bureaucratic bullet dodged.

 I didn’t hear from Bongers and thought, well, they will let me know when our shipment is ready for delivery.
 On Monday evening, I was giving an English lesson online when the doorbell rang.
 It was the movers.
 They were outside with a truckload that contained our worldly goods.
 It was a good thing that we were home.
 I finished the lesson while Joe received the box parade.